Replicant

-A replicant is a fictional bioengineered humanoid featured in the 1982 film Blade Runner and the 2017 sequel Blade Runner 2049 which is physically indistinguishable from an adult human and often possesses superhuman strength and intelligence.
+A replicant is a fictional bioengineered humanoid featured in the 1982 film Blade Runner and the 2017 sequel Blade Runner 2049.
+In the films, replicants are physically indistinguishable from adult human beings and often possesses superhuman strength and intelligence.
 A replicant can be detected by means of the fictional Voight-Kampff test in which emotional responses are provoked; a replicant's nonverbal responses differ from those of a human.
 Failing the test leads to execution, which is euphemistically referred to as "retiring".

-Several models of replicant were produced.
-The first seen model, the Nexus-6, has a four-year lifespan.
-The successor model, the Nexus-7, were limited experimental models with the ability to procreate.
-Nexus-8 and Nexus-9 replicants also have open-ended lifespans, but the Nexus-9 line was incapable of disobeying human orders.
+Several models of replicants are referred to in the two Blade Runner films.
+The first seen, the Nexus-6, has a four-year lifespan.
+The successor model, the Nexus-7, is a limited experimental model with the ability to procreate.
+Nexus-8 and Nexus-9 replicants have open-ended lifespans.
+The Nexus-9 line was incapable of disobeying human orders.

-Term origin
+Origin of the term

 In his novel Do Androids Dream of Electric Sheep? (the inspiration for Blade Runner), Philip K. Dick used the term android (or "andy"), but director Ridley Scott wanted a new term to avoid audience preconceptions.
 As David Peoples was re-writing the screenplay, he consulted his daughter, who was involved in microbiology and biochemistry, who suggested the term "replicating", the biological process of a cell making a copy of itself.
 From that, either Peoples or Scott came up with replicant, and it was inserted into Hampton Fancher's screenplay.
 Blade Runner media also used the terms "skinjob" and "doll" as pejoratives for replicants.

 Fictional history

 Blade Runner

-Prior to the events of the film, replicants became illegal on Earth after a bloody off-world mutiny.
+Before the events of the film, replicants became illegal on Earth after a bloody off-world mutiny.
 Six replicants escaped the off-world colonies, killing 23 people and taking a shuttle to Earth; the film focuses on the pursuit of the replicants by Rick Deckard, a type of fictional police officer called a "Blade Runner", who investigates, tests, and executes replicants.

 Escaped replicants (all Nexus-6 models):